 One of the most important decisions you must make as you start your journey toward self-employment is determining what your business structure will be.

-Whether your company will be a sole proprietorship, an LLC, a partnership, an S-corporation, or C-corporation will affect how your taxable income flows through to your personal tax return, said Phoenix-based certified financial planner Dana Anspach.
+Whether your company will be a sole proprietorship, an LLC, a partnership, an S-corporation, or C-corporation will affect how your taxable income flows through to your personal tax return.

-If you are a sole proprietor, your business income and expenses should be reported on Schedule C, Anspach said.
-You’ll be responsible for paying self-employment taxes -- such as Social Security and Medicare.
+- If you are a sole proprietor, your business income and expenses should be reported on Schedule C. You’ll be responsible for paying self-employment taxes -- such as Social Security and Medicare.

+- If you have a business partner, you will file as either a partnership or as a corporation.
+A partnership must file an information return, but it does not pay federal income tax.
 Information returns are tax documents (the most common being Form W-2) that businesses and taxpayers must file to report certain business transactions to the Internal Revenue Service.
-You use Form K-1 to report partnership income to the federal government.
+Usually, You use Form K-1 to report partnership and S-corporation income to the federal government.

-S-corporations are similar to partnerships in that your income flows through to your personal tax return, Anspach noted.
-But they are like C-corporations in that you may set a salary and withhold payroll taxes at the corporate level.
+- S-corporations are similar to partnerships in that your income flows through to your personal tax return.
+But they are like C-corporations in that you normally set a salary and withhold payroll taxes at the corporate level.
 Some or all of your income may be reported to you on a Form W-2 at the end of the year.

-One of the advantages of being an S-corporation is the taxpayer’s ability to choose a salary, subject to reasonable guidelines, she said.
-But Anspach cautioned entrepreneurs to consult an experienced CPA or accountant: There can be serious tax ramifications should a person severely underpay himself when the business is making money, because wages are the only taxable income the IRS can subject to payroll taxes.
+- One of the advantages of being an S-corporation is the taxpayer’s ability to choose a salary, subject to reasonable guidelines.
+But there can be serious tax ramifications should a person severely underpay himself when the business is making money, because wages are the income subject to payroll taxes.

-Although an LLC is a legal business structure, it is a state-level designation that is not recognized for federal tax purposes, Anspach said.
+Although an LLC is a legal business structure, it is a state-level designation that is not recognized for federal tax purposes.
 It must file as a corporation, partnership or sole proprietorship.

 If you’ve never been a stickler about keeping track of the money you earn and spend, now is the time to make it part of your daily routine.

-Personal finance tools like Mint.com and Quicken (brought to you by Intuit, the same company that makes TurboTax) can help self-employed individuals categorize and keep track of their business and personal income and expenses separately.
+- Personal finance tools like Mint.com can help self-employed individuals categorize and keep track of their business and personal income and expenses separately.
 QuickBooks, also from Intuit, offers a range of financial products for businesses to manage their finances, whether you’re just starting out or established and expanding.

-To get the maximum deductions for your business vehicle, you must maintain a written log of business miles, said Martinsville, New Jersey-based CPA Gail Rosen.
+To get the maximum deductions for your business vehicle, you must maintain a written log of business miles.
 You must also jot down your odometer reading at the beginning and end of each year so you’ll know your total miles.

 With the freedom of being a self-employed individual comes the sole responsibility for paying taxes.

 In addition to income taxes, you may be required to collect and pay sales tax, a state-mandated surcharge that varies from state to state.
-Business owners should check with their state government to see if they must charge customers sales tax for their products or services, said Martinsville, New Jersey-based certified public accountant Gail Rosen.
+Business owners should check with their state government to see if they must charge customers sales tax for their products or services.

-Individuals may also be held responsible for a use tax, Rosen noted, which is applied to all the items a person buys for the business and should have paid sales tax on but didn’t.
+Individuals may also be held responsible for a use tax, which is applied to all the items a person buys for the business and should have paid sales tax on but didn’t.

-Whether you file as a sole proprietor, partnership or a corporation, she said, an individual has to pay estimated taxes to the federal and state on profits from the business.
+Whether you file as a sole proprietor, partnership or a corporation, individuals often have to pay estimated federal and state taxes on profits from the business.